 TC 541 Vocation of the Artist in Biblical, Historical, Theological, and Contemporary Perspective.
 This course introduces the student to biblical, theological, historical and contemporary models for the vocation of an artist and offers a vocational model that seeks to encompass a broad range of professions, stations of life and cultural contexts.
 With this broad perspective in mind, students will explore examples within the arts where artists have expressed or articulated their sense of calling; the virtues, practices and spiritual disciplines (both individual and communal) of an artistic vocation; the biblical, theological and spiritual contours of a mature human life; the aesthetic dimension of an artist's calling; the practical conditions of a flourishing artist; and the mission of a believer artist in light of God's mission in the world.
 4 units.
-ML
+ML arts.

-TC 542 Liturgy and the Arts.
-This seminar will offer doctoral and masters students the opportunity for a close reading of texts related to theologies and histories of the arts in corporate worship (i.e. liturgy), along with the biblical arguments and the contextual circumstances that give specific shape to the liturgical arts.
 We will also take time to read texts which explore the specific nature and function of particular media of art: poetry, narrative, music, visual art, architecture, dance, theater, and the emerging arts.
 The hope is that students will acquire a clearer understanding of the patterns of thought, the ecclesial commitments and the contextual dynamics that inform specific practices of the liturgical arts in cross-historical and cross-cultural perspective.
+Only offered as part of doctoral seminar.
 4 units.
 ML

+TC 542 Liturgy and the Arts.
+This seminar will offer doctoral and masters students the opportunity for a close reading of texts related to theologies and histories of the arts in corporate worship (i.e. liturgy), along with the biblical arguments and the contextual circumstances that give specific shape to the liturgical

 TC 549 Theology of General Revelation.
 This doctoral seminar, also open to a limited number of advanced master's level students, is designed to investigate and discuss biblically, traditionally, culturally and constructively a theology of general revelation.
 After considering the aesthetic impulse, the religious impulse, and the moral impulse, the class will then turn to a phenomenological description as well as to liberal Protestant, Reformed and Roman Catholic approaches to the topic.
 The course will conclude by considering the usefulness of pneumatology and of wisdom as possible constructs for a theology of general revelation.
 Each week, the course will also consider relevant biblical texts.
+Only offered as part of doctoral seminar.
 4 units.
 ML

 TC 550 Theology of Sport and Fitness.
 From the Olympics, to the World Cup, to the weekly golf outing, sport captivates and enthralls.
 Few aspects of human culture have been so consistently present throughout history as sport.
 It has a pull on our lives, whether we are participants or spectators, which is often impossible to describe.
 It is no wonder then that discussion of sport has entered into religious and theological conversations.
 Running alongside sport is the recent surge of fitness and fitness culture, which are showing a tremendous influence on how we live our lives and perceive human thriving.
 This course will look at sport and fitness historically, ethically, culturally, and theologically-with detailed attention to the place of the body-all through a Christian lens.
 Where is God in these activities?
 What is God up to when we pursue sport and fitness?
 4 units.
 ML